nietras/Sep/README.md

 approaches.

-As can be seen below, the actual low level parsing of the separated values is a tiny part of the total runtime for Sep for which the run time is dominated by parsing the floating points.
+As can be seen below, the actual low level parsing of the separated values is a tiny part of the total runtime for Sep for which the runtime is dominated by parsing the floating points.
 Since Sep uses [csFastFloat](https://github.com/CarlVerret/csFastFloat) for an integrated fast floating point parser, it is **>2x faster than Sylvan** for example.
 If using